Specifications for Poster Presentations

 - Be sure to include the abstract title, author and coauthor names, and the institution(s) where work was completed on the poster.

-- Place your e-mail address, phone, and fax numbers in the upper right-hand corner of the tack board.
+- Place your e-mail address and phone numbers in the upper right-hand corner of the tack board.

 - It is suggested that you place multiple copies of a reproduction of the abstract in the upper left-hand side of the tack board.
 Include your contact information on these copies for attendees who desire further information.